What Are the Most Scenic Road Trips Along the Adriatic Sea?

 - Golf and cycling trails – explore the island by bike or play golf on one of the oldest golf courses in Europe.

-Practical tips: There are no cars on the island – bring comfortable footwear for walking or cycling (bike rental is available in the park).
+Practical tips: There are no cars on the island – bring comfortable footwear for walking or cycling (bike rentals are available in the park).
 You can buy food and drinks at the island’s restaurant/café, but prices are higher; feel free to bring your own water and a light meal.
-In summer, be sure to bring a hat and sunscreen (the safari and archaeological sites are outdoors with little shade).
-Avoid arriving without checking the boat timetable in advance – check departure and return times so you don’t miss the last boat back.
-Swimming is prohibited in unmarked areas on the island (Brijuni is not a classic beach destination, although it has clean beaches).
+In summer, bring a hat and sunscreen (the safari and archaeological sites are outdoors with little shade).
+Avoid arriving without checking the boat schedule in advance – confirm departure and return times so you don’t miss the last boat back.
+Swimming is prohibited in unmarked areas (Brijuni isn’t a classic beach destination, although it has clean beaches).

 National Park Kornati

-Kornati are the most indented group of islands in the Mediterranean – about 140 uninhabited islands, islets and reefs make up Kornati National Park in northern Dalmatia.
+Kornati are the most indented island group in the Mediterranean – about 140 uninhabited islands, islets, and reefs form Kornati National Park in northern Dalmatia.
 This “stone labyrinth” surrounded by deep-blue sea is known for dramatic high cliffs on the outer islands, rich underwater life, and the untouched, rugged beauty of island landscapes.
 Kornati is a paradise for sailors, divers, and anyone who wants to experience the authentic island wilderness of the Adriatic.

 Top attractions in Kornati:

-- Telašćica Bay – a neighboring nature park on Dugi Otok, often part of the tour; a calm bay harbor and the salt lake Mir.
+- Telascica Bay – a neighboring nature park on Dugi Otok, often included in tours; a calm natural harbor and the salt lake Mir.

-- The islands of Mana and Levrnaka – beautiful coves for swimming; Mana also has ruins of a film set (an abandoned “village”) on the top of the island with a view.
+- The islands of Mana and Levrnaka – beautiful coves for swimming; Mana also has the ruins of a movie set (an abandoned stone “village”) on the island’s top with a view.

-- Kornati underwater world – rich coral reefs, fish and shellfish; divers love locations such as underwater cliffs and the diving park around the islet Purara (diving is possible only with park approval).
+- Kornati underwater world – rich coral reefs, fish, and shellfish; divers love sites such as underwater cliffs and the diving park around the islet Purara (diving is possible only with park approval).

-- Dry-stone walls and shepherd stations – the cultural landscape of Kornati is crisscrossed with dry-stone walls built by shepherds to enclose pastures, and there are also old stone huts (evidence of traditional island life).
+- Dry-stone walls and shepherd shelters – the cultural landscape of Kornati is crisscrossed by dry-stone walls built by shepherds to enclose pastures, along with old stone huts (evidence of traditional island life).

 Practical tips: You’ll spend several hours on the boat – bring sun protection (cap, sunscreen) and enough water.
-Most organized tours include lunch on the boat or in one of the coves, but it’s useful to have snacks as well.
-Swimming is usually planned at stops (bring a swimsuit and towel); keep in mind there isn’t much shade or infrastructure on the islands themselves.
-Kornati are notorious for strong winds – if a strong bora is blowing the day before the trip, the excursion may be postponed for safety.
-Drones are allowed in Kornati National Park only with special approval from the park administration.
+Most organized tours include lunch on board or in one of the coves, but it’s useful to have snacks too.
+Swimming is usually planned at stops (bring a swimsuit and towel); keep in mind there’s little shade or infrastructure on the islands themselves.
+Kornati is notorious for strong winds – if a strong bora is blowing the day before, the trip may be postponed for safety.
+Drones are allowed in Kornati National Park only with special permission from the park authority.
 Don’t leave trash or traces – the islands have no permanent residents or waste collection, so whatever you bring, take back with you.

 National Park Krka

-Krka is a river national park in Dalmatia known for seven impressive waterfalls formed by tufa deposition, a process similar to that in Plitvice.
-The biggest attractions of Krka NP are the magnificent Skradinski buk waterfall, the picturesque Roški slap waterfall, and the islet Visovac with a historic monastery in the middle of the river.
-Thanks to the beauty of its waterfalls and the possibility of exploring on foot, by boat, and by bicycle, Krka is a favorite excursion spot near the coast.
+Krka is a river national park in Dalmatia known for seven impressive waterfalls formed by the deposition of tufa, a process similar to Plitvice.
+The biggest attractions of Krka National Park are the magnificent Skradinski buk waterfall, the picturesque Roški slap waterfall, and the islet Visovac with a historic monastery in the middle of the river.
+Thanks to its beautiful waterfalls and the ability to explore on foot, by boat, and by bicycle, Krka is a favorite excursion spot near the coast.

 Location📍 | Northern Dalmatia – the Krka River runs through Šibenik-Knin County.
 The park covers the area along the Krka River from Knin (where it springs) to Skradin (where it flows into the sea, near Šibenik). |